 Rattlesnake master, Eryngium yuccifolium.
 Cool name.
 Interesting plant in many regards.

-Native Americans throughout much of the eastern North America used the root of this plant to make an antidote for rattlesnake bites.
+Native Americans throughout much of eastern North America used the root of this plant to make an antidote for rattlesnake bites.
 How effective it was, we can't say, but its use was widespread.
 Hence the name.

 It is a Florida native, found throughout much of the state.
 But, according to the Institute for Regional Conservation, rattlesnake master is rare in South Florida.
 It's likely extirpated, or locally extinct, in both Broward and Miami-Dade counties.
-Its range extends over much of the eastern and central United States but skipping Pennsylvania, New York and New England north of Connecticut.
+Its range extends over much of the eastern and central United States, skipping Pennsylvania, New York and New England north of Connecticut.
 It's found as far west as Minnesota and Texas.
-In Maryland, however, where it's called tall rattlesnake master, its classified as endangered, possibly extinct.
+In Maryland, however, where it's called tall rattlesnake master, it's classified as endangered, possibly extinct.
 Both Ohio and Michigan list it as threatened.

 In Florida, it's found mainly in wet pinelands and depression marshes, but it also inhabits the grasslands of the Great Plains of the Midwest.
 It prefers sandy soils and does best in full sun.
 It can be a tall — some reports say it can hit five, even six feet, but the plants that we've are more in the two- or three-foot range.
-The leaves are spiny, long, sword-like in shape, resembling a yucca plant — yuccafolium.
+The leaves are spiny, long, sword-like in shape, resembling a yucca plant — yuccifolium.